Chiari Malformation Type 1

 Less common symptoms are:

-Individuals who have a Type 1 information often have these related conditions: (1) Hydrocephalus is an excessive buildup of CSF in the brain and Spinal curvature is common among individuals with syringomyelia or CM Type 1
+Individuals who have Type 1 information often have these related conditions: (1) Hydrocephalus is an excessive clear fluid (Cerebral Spinal Fluid) in the brain and Spinal curvature is common among individuals with syringomyelia

 How are Chiari malformations diagnosed?

-The most common form of Chiari Malformation Type 1 diagnosis is by a physical exam testing a person’s memory, cognition, balance, touch, reflexes, sensation, motor skill.
-Also, diagnostic tests are common in diagnosing Chiari 1 malformations.
+The most common form of Chiari Malformation Type 1 diagnosis is by a physical exam testing a person’s memory, cognition, balance, touch, reflexes, sensation, and motor skills.

-- An X-ray is safe and painless procedure can be done in a doctor’s office and takes only a few minutes.
+- An X-ray is a safe and painless procedure that can happen in a doctor’s office and takes only a few minutes.

 - Computed tomography (CT scan) uses X-rays and a computer to produce two-dimensional photos.
 Scanning takes about 3 to 5 minutes and is painless.